corda/corda-solutions/bn-apps/ledger-sync/design/design.md

 * Integration with monitoring systems to report about missing transactions
 * Mechanisms, preventing a node from transacting while the synchronisation is in progress
-* Signed tickets for data recovery
+* BNO's signed permissions (tickets) for data recovery